dis-sg/dis-sg.github.io/_mascotdex/bloobin.md

 mascot-family:
 ---

 Bloobin is the recycling mascot introduced by Clean & Green Singapore (under the National Environment Agency or NEA) as part of their 'Recycle Right' campaign.
-Designed to resemble NEA’s blue recycling bin deployed at residential estates and offices, Bloobin aims to educate the public on proper recycling practices.
+Designed to resemble NEA’s blue recycling bin deployed at HDB estates, private landed properties and condominiums/private apartments opted into the public waste collection scheme, Bloobin aims to educate the public on proper recycling practices.

 <figure>
 <img src="https://i.imgur.com/4LB9Aon.png" alt="">